The Benefits of Having a Disaster Recovery Plan

 If your business was hit by a severe storm, hurricane, truck or car that was out of control, flood, tornado, lightning or hail, earthquake, disease or pests, unusually high temperatures that caused damage to the building your business is in or some other unpredictable occurrence, how would this affect your business?
-What about a building fire, hazardous materials incident, sabotage, a loss of key staff or power disruption?
-Perhaps ask the same question in a different way.
+What about a building fire, hazardous materials incident, sabotage, loss of key staff, or power disruption?
+Perhaps ask the same question differently.
 If something occurred to damage the business and you were out of action for a week or so, could your business survive?

 The point of all this is to put a Disaster Recovery Plan together.

 With each disaster, there are three phases; Response, Mitigation, and Recovery.
 With a defined Disaster Recovery Plan, each of the three phases means there is less downtime in each phase and could mean the difference in saving or losing the business.

 Here are some important ingredients to include in your Disaster Recovery Plan.

 - Make sure everyone is on board with the plan and understands their role.